sbittla/couchbase-workload-generator/README.md

 ### Install maven 3

 ## Generate Executable jar
-Go to the project base folder where pom.xml file is located and run the below command to generate the executable jar <brM **mvn clean install**
+Go to the project base folder where pom.xml file is located and run the below command to generate the executable jar <br/>
+**mvn clean install**

 Executable jar will be generated under the folder ./target/workloadgenerator-&lt;version&gt;-jar-with-dependencies.jar